aidotse/Decentralized-EO/README.md

 # Decentralized-EO
 In this project we explore decentralized learning for earth observation.

 The project is currently built with
 - [Paseos](https://github.com/aidotse/PASEOS): A Python module that simulates the environment to operate multiple spacecraft.
+- [LICOS](https://github.com/gomezzz/LICOS): A Python module for Learning Image Compression On board a Satellite constellation.

 <!-- GETTING STARTED -->

 ## Getting Started